 - These dogs can sing…well, kind of.
 They’ll howl and yodel to a melodic tune, often harmonizing with it.

-The Sammie is a very smart dog that loves to work.
-Because of this, plenty of mental and physical stimulation is needed.
+The Samoyed is a very intelligent dog that loves to work.
+Because of this, plenty of mental and physical stimulation is needed to keep them mentally happy and physically healthy.
+Remember that they are used to all kinds of work in Siberia.

-They can be stubborn and mischievous, making obedience training a little difficult for new owners.
-But as long as you establish dominance in the house early, you’ll be fine.
+However, there is some bad to come with all the good.
+For example, Sammies tend to be stubborn and mischievous, which can make obedience training difficult for new owners.
+But as long as you establish dominance in the home and lead with consistency, you’ll be fine.

 The Samoyed is all about love and affection.
-They need a lot of attention and in return, will reciprocate with love.
-If you’re a busy person, I don’t suggest bringing home a Samoyed.
+They need a lot of attention and in return, they’ll shower you with love.
+If you’re a busy person, I don’t suggest owning one.
+And while they are highly adaptable dogs, living in a warm region is not a great idea.

 Highlights: Proud, Affectionate, Friendly

-The Borzoi is a large sighthound known for its majestic gait, stunning beauty and calm temperament.
-Though they’re considered Russian dogs, many believe they actually originated from central Asian countries.
+The Borzoi is a big sighthound known for its majestic gait, stunning beauty and calm temperament.
+For most people, they’re considered Russian dogs.
+However, there’s a small camp that believes they actually originated from other central Asian countries.

 - Borzois excel in a dog sport called Lure Coursing.
 This sport mimics exactly what these dogs were bred for – to chase down a target.